Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Supersymmetric lattice models

 For a square matrix ${\bf R}$, ${\cal H}_F$ and ${\cal H}_B$ are entirely isospectral (including potential zero modes if any).
 For a rectangular matrix ${\bf R}$, however, there will always be a mismatch in the number of zero eigenvalues which we can characterize by the index

 called the Maxwell-Calladine index in topological mechanics \cite{KaneLubensky2013}.
-In the many-body problem, it is the one-body sector of the Witten index \cite{Witten1982} $\mathrm{Tr}\, (-1)^F\equiv \mathrm{Tr}\,e^{i\pi c^\dagger c}$, and so is a topological invariant of a free SUSY theory.
+In the many-body problem, it is the one-body sector of the Witten index \cite{Witten1982} $\mathrm{Tr}\, (-1)^F\equiv \mathrm{Tr}\,e^{i\pi c^\dagger c}$, and so is a topological invariant of a free SUSY theory \footnote{Sutherland might have been the first to identify the mismatch of sublattice sites in a bipartite graph with such an index \cite{sutherland1986localization} (with Shastry being credited for pointing out its relation to the Atiya-Singer index theorem \cite{atiyah1963index}) and later, Lieb associated it with the nullity of the corresponding hopping matrix \cite{Lieb1989}.
+Due to a mapping between chiral Hamiltonians and supercharges, this Shastry-Sutherland-Lieb index is the single particle Witten index $\nu$ of a corresponding non-interacting SUSY problem (see Fig.~\ref{fig:susymapping}).}.
 So long as $\nu \neq 0$, this implies SUSY can exist in the ground state.
 When $\nu=0$, no zero modes can exist on either side.
 Further, the situation for $\nu \neq 0$ is a definitive indication of flat bands to appear in the band structure of either ${\cal H}_F$ ($\nu<0$) and ${\cal H}_B$ ($\nu>0$).
 For example, the Witten index is $\nu=1$ for the honeycomb-kagome correspondence highlighted in the introduction which therefore has to give rise to a flat band in the kagome band structure as discussed before.